 FOR HEALTHY LIVING

-The Y enjoys the capacity and the scale to make a positive and measureable impact upon New York City's health and well-being.
+The Y enjoys the capacity and the scale to make a positive and measurable impact upon New York City's health and well-being.
 We recognize our unique responsibility by offering programs that encourage healthy lifestyles, bond families closer together, and strengthen connection with others.

 - Download our Healthy Living fact sheet (PDF, 2.9 MB) to learn more ›